Women's European Volleyball Championship: History

 After victory at the 1980 Olympic Games in Moscow, a power of the Soviet team started to decline.
-At the next 1981 European Championship which was held in Bulgaria, home team finally managed to break Soviet dominance.
-Bulgaria won their maiden European title after 3-0 victory over a Soviet Union in a decisive match of the final round which was held in Sofia.
+At the next 1981 European Championship which was held in Bulgaria, the home team finally broke Soviet dominance.
+Bulgaria won their maiden European title after 3–0 victory over a Soviet Union in a decisive match of the final round which was held in Sofia.
 The next four European Championships were marked by rivalry between Soviet Union and East Germany.
-In 1983, playing at home, East Germany obtained a remarkable victory over Soviets after trailing 0-2 in a decisive match of the final round which was held in Rostock and won their maiden European title.
-Two years later Soviet team took revenge and returned European title after 3-0 victory over East Germany in a decisive match of the final round.
-But in 1987 East Germany won European Championship for second time after 3-2 victory over Soviet Union in a final match.
+In 1983, playing at home, East Germany obtained a remarkable victory over Soviets after trailing 0–2 in a decisive match of the final round which was held in Rostock and won their maiden European title.
+Two years later Soviet team took revenge and returned European title after 3–0 victory over East Germany in a decisive match of the final round.
+But in 1987 East Germany won European Championship for second time after 3–2 victory over Soviet Union in a final match.
 The last European final between these national teams took place in 1989 in Stuttgart, West Germany.
-Soviet team won 3-1 and returned European title.
+Soviet team won 3–1 and returned European title.

-In the late 1980s, Soviet Union was managed to return status of volleyball superpower not only in Europe but also in the world by winning 1988 Olympic Games and 1990 World Championships.
-At the 1991 European Championship, Soviet team demonstrated overwhelming advantage not losing any single set in all matches – including 3-0 victories over unified Germany in semifinals and Netherlands in the final match.
+In the late 1980s, Soviet Union returned to the status of volleyball superpower not only in Europe but also in the world by winning 1988 Olympic Games and 1990 World Championships.
+At the 1991 European Championship, Soviet team demonstrated overwhelming advantage not losing any single set in all matches – including 3–0 victories over unified Germany in semifinals and Netherlands in the final match.
 It however was their last participation at the competition.
-Soviet national team finished its history with remarkable statistics - they won 13 of 17 European Championships (not losing any single set in all matches at 6 of 13 victorious tournaments), suffered only 5 defeats in 116 matches, with set ratio 341:43.
+Soviet national team finished its history with remarkable statistics – they won 13 of 17 European Championships (not losing any single set in all matches at 6 of 13 victorious tournaments), suffered only 5 defeats in 116 matches, with set ratio 341:43.

 Following the Soviet Union's dissolution in December 1991, Russia (official inheritor of the Soviet team) continued to dominate in Europe.
 It's remarkable that their main European rival at those times (who became runner-up for the three times in a row) was Croatia strengthened by some former Soviet players such as Irina Kirillova, Yelena Chebukina, Tatyana Sidorenko and Maria Likhtenstein.
-In 1995, playing at home, Netherlands managed to break this dominance after 3-1 victory over a Russia in semifinals and 3-0 victory over Croatia in a final match which was held in Arnhem.
-This victory became historical not only for Netherlands, but also for whole Western Europe.
-At the next two editions – in 1997 and 1999 – Russia returned at first positions after 3-0 victories over Croatia in both final matches.
+In 1995, playing at home, Netherlands broke this dominance in a 3–1 victory over Russia in the semifinals and a 3–0 victory over Croatia in the final match which was held in Arnhem.
+This victory became historical not only for Netherlands, but also for the whole of Western Europe.
+At the next two editions – in 1997 and 1999 – Russia returned at first positions after 3–0 victories over Croatia in both final matches.
 But in the 2001 European Championship final Russian team faced with stronger resistance from the new rising European power – Italy (who became World Champion next year).
 Russia achieved difficult victory in a five-set match.
 Nikolay Karpol won European title as head coach for the record seventh time (starting from 1979 victory).